Scott Myers

 Scott Myers (born 1958) is an American painter and sculptor who lives and works in Texas.
 He graduated from Texas A&M University in 1984 with a doctorate in veterinary medicine.
 He studied sculpture throughout Italy focusing on Florence, Venice and Rome.
 Sculpting in Tuscany, he cast his work in bronze at the prestigious Fonderia d'Arte Massimo Del Chiaro in Pietrasanta.
 In 1994, Myers became an elected member of the National Sculpture Society.
 Myers was inducted in the inaugural class of the Haltom City High School Hall of Fame on March 10, 2011.

-Myers has sculpted busts for the Pro Football Hall of Fame, including Chris Doleman, Chris Hanburger, Rickey Jackson, Russ Grimm, Bob Hayes, Randall McDaniel, Fred Dean, Emmitt Thomas, Bruce Matthews, Rayfield Wright, Elvin Bethea, Curley Culp, Claude Humphrey, Drew Pearson, Johnny Robinson, Cliff Harris, Bobby Dillon, Robert Brazile, Gil Brandt, Bobby Beathard, Kenny Easley, LaDainian Tomlinson, Charles Haley, Chuck Howley, Bryant Young, Andre Johnson, and Kevin Greene.
+Myers has sculpted busts for the Pro Football Hall of Fame, including Adam Vinatieri, Chris Doleman, Chris Hanburger, Rickey Jackson, Russ Grimm, Bob Hayes, Randall McDaniel, Fred Dean, Emmitt Thomas, Bruce Matthews, Rayfield Wright, Elvin Bethea, Curley Culp, Claude Humphrey, Drew Pearson, Johnny Robinson, Cliff Harris, Bobby Dillon, Robert Brazile, Gil Brandt, Bobby Beathard, Kenny Easley, LaDainian Tomlinson, Charles Haley, Chuck Howley, Bryant Young, Andre Johnson, and Kevin Greene.

 Myers' paintings focus mostly on ranch life and western landscapes, with horses and cowboys figuring prominently in his subject matter.
 His paintings combine bold color with a Monet-like layering of color and texture that makes him unique in the western art genre.